60-years-of-experience

 Membrane Switches

 Printed circuit boards typically rely on membrane switches to turn parts of the device off and on.
 There are two main membrane switches in use today on printed circuit boards.
-One is referred to as a tactile membrane switch and the other is called a non-tactile membrane switch.
+One is referred to as a tactile membrane switch, and the other is called a non-tactile membrane switch.

 Each switch performs a different function on the printed circuit board.
 Here is an overview of the differences between a tactile and a non-tactile membrane switch.